Skip to content

 Intelligence and the Human Terrain

-The human terrain—the intricate web of tribal ties, grudges, and local power structures—proved just as important as any physical terrain feature.
+The human terrain.
+The intricate web of tribal ties, grudges, and local power structures.
+Proved just as important as any physical terrain feature.
 U.S. forces prioritized human intelligence (HUMINT) over brute force.
-Tribal elders, imams, and ex-military officers were brought into councils and forums, asked to advise on rebuilding efforts, and, crucially, to help identify remnants of Al-Qaeda in Iraq (AQI) and foreign fighters.
+Tribal elders, imams, and ex-military officers were brought into councils and forums.

 Cultural understanding became operational necessity.
 Initiatives like "Engage the Sheikhs" and "Knock-and-Talk" patrols replaced cordon-and-search raids.
-Every conversation, every handshake, every shared meal became part of a larger mosaic of counterinsurgency that emphasized presence, partnership, and patience.
+Every conversation, every handshake, every shared meal became part of a larger mosaic of counterinsurgency.

 Sgt.
-Ahmed Ayeed Jabar, Iraqi Army squad leader, patrols Hit, Iraq, June 13, 2006, alongside U.S. forces.
-Iraqi soldiers are improving at spotting threats and handling logistics, while U.S. Marines mentor Iraqi officers on operational planning.
-Though still learning, Iraqi units are making significant progress toward independence.
+Ahmed Ayeed Jabar, Iraqi Army squad leader, patrols Hit, Iraq, June 13, 2006, alongside U.S. forces, as Iraqi soldiers improve at spotting threats and handling logistics

 Bleeding AQI: Winter Attrition